 Paul wrote about the impact of suffering and its usefulness in comforting and helping others when he shared, "Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our affliction, so that we may be able to comfort those who are in any affliction, with the comfort with which we ourselves are comforted by God" (2 Corinthians 1:3-4).
 Paul's afflictions gave him experiences through which he could better comfort others who also faced afflictions.

 God often uses our most difficult struggles for us to help others with similar struggles.
-A person who has struggled with an eating disorder is often the best person to help someone else with this struggle.
-A former alcoholic is often the best counselor to others seeking to break from the control of alcohol.
 While these trials are not enjoyable, God can and does use our weaknesses to bring hope to others.

 Trials also remind us that something better lies ahead for those who believe.
 In Romans 8:18 Paul wrote, "For I consider that the sufferings of this present time are not worth comparing with the glory that is to be revealed to us."
 Though he faced many difficulties, they could be endured because he knew something far greater awaited him after this life.